welteki/docs.actuated.dev/docs/provision-server.md

     For ARM64, [Hetzner](https://hetzner.com) provides outstanding value in their [RX-Line](https://www.hetzner.com/dedicated-rootserver/matrix-rx) with 128GB / 256GB RAM coupled with NVMe and 80 cores for around 200 EUR / mo.
 These are [Ampere Altra Servers](https://amperecomputing.com/processors/ampere-altra/).
 There is a minimum commitment of one month, and an initial setup cost per server.

     Following on from that, you have the [a1.metal](https://aws.amazon.com/ec2/instance-types/a1/) instance on AWS with 16 cores and 30GB / RAM for roughly 300 USD / mo.
 This is ideal if you already have an account with AWS and want to pay per minute.
+The instances are configured with an 8GB EBS volume by default, which will need to be increased to around 60-80GB.
+Optionally, the storage class can also be upgraded from gp2 (default) to gp3 for better baseline performance.

-    For a step up on specs, take a look at the c3.large.arm64 (Ampere Altra) from [Equinix Metal](https://metal.equinix.com/) comes with enterprise-grade networking and faster uplinks.
+    For a step up on specs, features like BGP and enterprise-grade networking, take a look at the c3.large.arm64 (Ampere Altra) from [Equinix Metal](https://metal.equinix.com/) comes with enterprise-grade networking and faster uplinks.
 These machines come in at around 2.5 USD / hour, but are packed out with many cores and other benefits.

+    Equinix Metal have partnered with us to offer 500 USD of credit for new customers to use on actuated.
+You'll get the discount code after signing up with us.

 3. ARM VMs with nested virtualisation